 Strawberries with Godiva chocolate

-Bike is king: Maybe not everywhere it is at the same level, but the bike is king in Belgium and has highest priority when it comes to people or other vehicles.
+The bike is king: Maybe not everywhere it is at the same level, but the bike is king in Belgium and has the highest priority when it comes to people or other vehicles.

 Bike trip around Belgium

 I came here by pure coincidence, it happened.
 After the bachelor, together with 2 other friends, we aimed to go for a master program in a country/city that would match all our needs and aspirations.
 And this city happened to be Leuven, Belgium.
 Now, 7 years later, I am extremely happy that this was what faith had prepared for us.
 Maybe, at first it is not easy to adapt to the new culture, but now it feels at some level like home.

 Before and After

 I came to Belgium when I was 22, I only lived with my parents before and had no reason to be stressed or concerned about anything but my studies.
 In Belgium I developed a lot, I grew up and I discovered a lot about myself.
 I had to take decisions that would impact my life in one way or another.
 I learned to be more open to new things, to compromise and to accept that things are different here and I need to adapt to how Belgium works.
 I made friends from different corners of this world, which made me curious to see those places and luckily Belgium borders with several countries and has a lot of flight connections, making it quite convenient for travel addicts like myself.
 I like what the result was and I am very happy it happened to be Belgium.

 Me being all grown up (close to Lier)